-Hawkhead Consulting was appointed by WSP Group Africa (Pty) Ltd. to conduct a Terrestrial Biodiversity (incl.
-Plant Species and Animal Species) Assessment for the proposed Merafong Loop-In Loop-Out (LILO) Powerline and Substation Project.
+Hawkhead Consulting was appointed by WSP Group Africa (Pty) Ltd to conduct a Terrestrial Biodiversity (incl.
+Plant Species and Animal Species) Assessment for the proposed Merafong PV Solar Project.
 The proposed Project site is situated east of Carletonville and west of Westonaria within the Merafong City Local Municipality in the West Rand District Municipality of Gauteng, South Africa.
+The site central coordinates are 26°21'12.68"S; 27°30'48.98"E.